utting98/py-to-cpp-converter/README.md

 Class definitions

-Nesting more if statements inside a final else statedment, currently causes an issue where the first if inside it becomes an else if
+Nesting more if statements inside a final else statement, currently causes an issue where the first if inside it becomes an else if

 Input commands

 See @todo comments in PytoCpp.py for known bugs / missing features to work on

+More base python functions e.g. reversed, type etc

 Also see Test.py for show of currently convertible functions, each time one is added I update the Test.py script to include it to show that it works.